kethan1/Data-Structures/README.md

 # Data-Structures

-This repo includes some data structures, in python, like linked list and arrays.
+This repo includes some data structures written in python, like linked lists and arrays.